53v3n3d4/Zukan-Icon-Theme/README.md

 > ST4 uninstall orphans dependencies.
 So dependency `ruamel-yaml` should be deleted when you uninstall/remove package, if not used by other packages.

+## Upgrade

+ST auto upgrade packages plugins.
+So this package will get icons PNGs and data files auto upgraded.
+Icons preferences and syntaxes are build based on user syntaxes and themes installed.

+We are auto upgrading icons preferences and syntaxes by default.
+If you do not want it, there is a option `rebuild_on_upgrade` on [`Zukan Icon Theme.sublime-settings`](https://github.com/53v3n3d4/Zukan-Icon-Theme/blob/main/sublime/Zukan&20Icon%20Theme.sublime-settings).
+Change to `false` to disable auto rebuild.

 ## Icons that works depending on folder position